B5-Recruiter-and-Employee/WebScraperIndeed/README.md

 </br>

 `firstEntry:` [Array which simply tells the program if it's the first entry.
 If there's already a CSV file put False for every entry.
 If there's none yet, just put True for the first entry and False for the rest.
 It decides if the header row will be appended or not.]
+</br> The CSV file will be saved under the name 'collected_data.csv'.
+To change that name (and to create a new csv file, just change the name) go to `line 84`.

 </br></br>
 ## The pre-cleanup </br>